interlay/interlay.github.io/docs/guides/custom-fees.md

 ![Custom Fees Estimate](../_assets/img/guide/custom-fees-estimate.png)

-After the form is fulfilled, a fee estimaste will run.
-For you to execute the transaction, the necessary funds to cover tge transaction fee needs to be available.
-If not, make sure you make more funds available or choose another token from the available set.
+When completing the inputs, an estimation of the fees is provided.
+Please ensure that you have enough tokens to cover for fees in at least one of the available fee tokens.
+If you need to add more tokens, please check the [asset onramp guide](/guides/assets).

 ![Custom Fees Error](../_assets/img/guide/custom-fees-error.png)